alundiak/showcases/README.md

 Software Development Showcases
 ===

-Repo is aimed to represent showcases for different Software Development things with code examples, maybe visualization to give an educational impression how all theoretical is implemented in practical.
+Showcases for different Software Development topics with code examples to give an educational impression of how theoretical becomes practical.

 # Topics